g-adopt/g-adopt.github.io/docs/contact.md

 **Email**

-: You can email the G-ADOPT project lead Rhodri Davies at <rhodri.davies@anu.edu.au>.
+: You can email the G-ADOPT project team at <help@gadopt.org>.